xtmono/v8_lib/README.md

 - Linux x64 built on Debian 10 (Buster) with gcc
 - Linux arm64 built on Debian 10 (Buster) with gcc
+- MacOS x64 built on MacOS 13 (Ventura) with apple clang
-- Linux arm64 built on Debian 10 (Buster) with gcc
+- MacOS arm64 built on MacOS 14 (Sonoma) with apple clang